Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Massacres For the New Heir

-Many of his other sons were mature and excel in the military since most of them had followed Zhu Yuanzhang and fought on the battlefields several times.
+Many of his other sons were mature and excelled in the military since most had followed Zhu Yuanzhang and fought on the battlefields several times.

-After having decided to nominate his young grandson as the heir, he started a mass slaughter, the most controversial decision in his life.
+After nominating his young grandson as the heir, he started a mass slaughter, the most controversial decision in his life.

-At that time, there were many excellent generals with exceptional military accomplishments who were also related to other of Zhu Yuanzhang’s sons through marriage.
+At that time, many excellent generals with exceptional military accomplishments were also related to other of Zhu Yuanzhang’s sons through marriage.

-Those people were, Zhu Yuanzhang believed, very possible to overthrow the young heir to support their related princes to be the new emperor, and then cause more wars.
+Those people were, Zhu Yuanzhang believed, very possible to overthrow the young heir to support their related princes to become the new emperor, thus potentially leading to further wars.

 Dragon Shaped Jade Belt Hook of the Ming Dynasty — Xi'an Museum (Photo by Dongmaiying)